Roman roads: Laws and traditions

 Roman law defined the right to use a road as a servitus, or liability.
 The ius eundi ("right of going") established a claim to use an iter, or footpath, across private land; the ius agendi ("right of driving"), an actus, or carriage track.
 A via combined both types of servitutes, provided it was of the proper width, which was determined by an arbiter.
 The default width was the latitudo legitima of 8 feet.
 Roman law and tradition forbade the use of vehicles in urban areas, except in certain cases.
 Married women and government officials on business could ride.
-The Lex Iulia Municipalis restricted commercial carts to night-time access in the city within the walls and within a mile outside the walls.
+The Lex Julia Municipalis restricted commercial carts to night-time access in the city within the walls and within a mile outside the walls.

 Types

-Roman roads varied from simple corduroy roads to paved roads using deep roadbeds of tamped rubble as an underlying layer to ensure that they kept dry, as the water would flow out from between the stones and fragments of rubble, instead of becoming mud in clay soils.
+Roman roads varied from simple corduroy roads to paved roads using deep roadbeds of tamped rubble as an underlying layer to ensure that they kept dry, as the water would flow out from between the stones and fragments of rubble instead of becoming mud in clay soils.
 According to Ulpian, there were three types of roads: